apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/sharding/create-sharding-table-rule.en.md

       supports `STANDARD`, `COMPLEX`.
 Using `COMPLEX` requires specifying multiple sharding columns with `SHARDING_COLUMNS`.
 - use auto sharding table rule:
-    - `RESOURCES` can only use resources that have been added to the current database, and the required resources can be specified by enumeration or INLINE expression;
+    - `STORAGE_UNITS` can only use storage units that have been added to the current database, and the required storage units can be specified by enumeration or INLINE expression;
     - Only auto sharding algorithm can be used, please refer to [Auto Sharding Algorithm](/en/user-manual/common-config/builtin-algorithm/sharding/#auto-sharding-algorithm).